The Key Debates: Mutations and Appropriations in European Film Studies

 Series editors

-Annie van den Oever, University of Groningen, the Netherlands, University of the Free State, South Africa
+Annie van den Oever, University of Groningen, the Netherlands, University of Johannesburg, South Africa

 Anna Backman Rogers, University of Gothenburg, Sweden